 - Offer a refund or other incentives as appropriate

 - Make yourself available to address the issue further over the phone, via email or your customer service chat

 Check out our complete guide on how to respond to negative online reviews.

 Broadly has the tools to streamline managing your customer reviews

 Want to get more business reviews on review platforms like Google, Facebook, Tripadvisor, Trustpilot, Yelp and Amazon?
 Broadly offers automated digital marketing tools that help e-commerce websites and small businesses increase their number of reviews, manage their online reputation and grow their business.

-Book a demo today to ask us about our pricing and see how we can help with maximizing your business reviews on Google and other review sites.
+Want to see how we can help with maximizing your business reviews on Google and other review sites?